louisdesc/CoverCraft/README.md

      pip install openai
      ```

+## Project Structure

+This project is organized to facilitate easy management of input files and output cover letters.
+Below is an overview of the key directories and files:

+- **`data/` Directory:** Serves as the root folder for input and template files.
+  - **`jobs/` Subdirectory:** Contains individual text files for each job description.
+File names should start with `job_info_` and end with `.txt` to be recognized by the script.
+  - **`profile_info.txt`:** A single file that holds the applicant's skills, experiences, and any other relevant information.
+  - **`letter_raw.txt`:** Defines the cover letter template.
+This file should outline the desired structure and content format for the generated letters.

-## Usage
+## How to Use

+Follow these steps to prepare your application materials and run the script:

-1. **Prepare Input Files:**
+1. **Prepare Your Materials:**
-   - Place `job_info.txt`, `profile_info.txt`, and `letter_raw.txt` in the same directory as the script.
-These files should contain the job description, your profile information, and the raw format for the cover letter, respectively.
+   - Populate the `data/jobs/` directory with text files for each job you're applying to.
+Each file should contain the job description and title.
+   - Update `data/profile_info.txt` with your personal profile, including skills, experiences, and achievements relevant to your job search.
+   - Customize the cover letter format in `data/letter_raw.txt` to match your preferred style and structure.

 2. **Run the Script:**
-   - Execute the script in a Jupyter notebook or any Python interpreter.
-The script is divided into sections for easy understanding and modification.
+   - Execute the main script.
+It will process each job description in the `data/jobs/` directory, using your profile information and the template from `letter_raw.txt` to generate tailored cover letters.

-3. **Review and Export:**
+3. **Review and Distribute:**
-   - The script will generate a cover letter based on the inputs and export it to a text file named after the job position and company.

-## Input File Formats

-- **job_info.txt:** Should contain the job description.
-- **profile_info.txt:** Should include details about your skills and experiences.
-- **letter_raw.txt:** Must have the template or format you wish the cover letter to follow.
+   - Generated cover letters will be saved in the `CL/` directory, named after the target company and position.
+Review each letter for personal touches before sending.

-## Output
+## Output Details

-- The script exports the generated cover letter to a text file, formatted as `CL/CL - [Position] - [Company].txt`, where `[Position]` and `[Company]` are extracted from the processed data.
+The script generates and stores each cover letter in a structured format within the `CL/` directory.
+The naming convention is `[Company] - [Position].txt`, making it straightforward to locate and review letters for specific applications.

 ## Example Result
 https://bouyguestelecom-recrute.talent-soft.com/offre-de-emploi/emploi-alternance-developpeur-ia-test-f-h_47683.aspx